In This Article

 Who should use it: In general, anyone concerned about their skin becoming dull.
 However, people with sensitive skin may want to avoid it.

 How often can you use it?: You can use it in the AM and PM, but no more than twice a day.

 Works well with: Hydrators like hyaluronic acid, non-retinol exfoliants, Vitamin E.

 Don't use with: Retinols, because they're also Vitamin A.

 "Carrot seed oil is an essential oil, which has antibacterial, antioxidant, and anti-inflammatory properties," Ingleton explains to us.
 It can be extracted in plenty of ways, and carrot extract doesn't always come from the seeds, but you can think of it kind of like any other essential oil.
 She also notes that when carrot oil has been extracted for skincare, it's not meant for use internally.
 So... please don't eat it.
 Topical use only.

-- Increases Cell Turnover: See, beta-carotene is a precursor to vitamin A—the vitamin responsible for cell regeneration—so when it's applied topically, it steps up the skin's rate of cell turnover, bringing the younger, more radiant skin cells to the surface.
-In essence, it has a similar effect to turning up the brightness on your selfie, only IRL and without weird background issues.
+- Increases Cell Turnover: Beta-carotene is a precursor to vitamin A—the vitamin responsible for cell regeneration—so when it's applied topically, it steps up the skin's rate of cell turnover, bringing the younger, healthier skin cells to the surface.

 Side Effects of Carrot Extract